 - 73 Reaching the Unbanked

-- 76 Reaching More Provincial Growth Centers
+- Growth Centers

 - 77 Affordable Fares for Everyone

-- 78 Bringing Better Materials for the Local Industry

 - 79 Servicing Sari-Sari Stores

 - 80 Digitalizing Customer Channels

 - 81 Improving Guest Experience

 - 82 Prioritizing Customer Feedback

 Design and Innovation toward Quality and Excellence

 Over the years, JG Summit Holdings, Inc. has been able to provide quality and excellence to people by crafting our own distinctive and pioneering products and services and investing in innovative products from credible suppliers.
 These products and services are what drive JGSHI forward as a leading conglomerate in the Philippines.
 Each company under JGSHI has its own approach to innovation with practices tailored to maximize impact on the specific brand.